niger1039/CodeSample-Backbone-jQuery-Sass/README.md

 The browser requiremnts were IE9+, FF 17+ and Chrome 20+.

+**To see this project live**, please click here: http://agustinvijoditz.com/code-samples/cst

 #####Open Source libraries and languages used in this example:
 * HTML
 * CSS3 coded with